happyapplehorse/gptui/README.md

 ![gptui_demo](https://github.com/happyapplehorse/gptui-assets/blob/main/imgs/gptui_demo.gif)

 ## TUI Features
 - Create and manage conversations with GPT.
 - Display context tokens in real-time.
 - View and adjust GPT conversation parameters at any time, such as temperature, top_p, presence_penalty, etc.
 - A dedicated channel to display internal process calls.
 - Offers a file channel through which you can upload to or download from GPT.
+- Voice functionality.
+- Group talk functionality[^recommend_better_model].
 - Optional plugin features, including (customizable, continuously being added and refined, some plugin prompts are still under development):
   - Internet search.
   - Open interpreter[^open_interpreter].
-  -  Reminders[^reminder].
+  - Reminders[^recommend_better_model].
   - Recollecting memories from vectorized conversation history.

 [^open_interpreter]: This plugin utilizes [open-interpreter](https://github.com/KillianLucas/open-interpreter), you need to first follow the instructions provided by open-interpreter to properly set up the environment and API.
 It is recommended to use this under the GPT-4 model.
-[^reminder]: Recommended for use with the GPT-4 model.
+[^recommend_better_model]: Recommended for use with the GPT-4 model.

 # Compatibility
-GPTUI runs in a command line environment and is compatible with Linux, macOS, Android, and of course Windows.
+GPTUI runs in a command line environment and is compatible with Linux, macOS, Windows and Android[^compatibility].
-Using the functionality provided by textual-web, you can also run GPTUI in the browser and share it with remote friends.
+Using the functionality provided by textual-web, you can also run GPTUI in the browser and share it with remote friends👍.

+[^compatibility]: I haven't tested it on the Windows platform yet, and some functionalities like code copying, voice features, etc., still need drivers to be written.
+I will complete these features later.
+When running on Android, please use the [Termux](https://github.com/termux/termux-app) terminal tool.
+For additional features like code copying and voice functionalities, you need to install [Termux-API](https://github.com/termux/termux-api) and grant the necessary permissions.

 <a name="gptui_kernel"> </a>
 ## ⚙️ GPTUI Kernel